Fact-checked by the The Credit Scout editorial team

 How often should I rebuild my zero-based budget?

-You should rebuild a zero-based budget at the start of every month, or after every paycheck if you are paid biweekly.
+At the start of every month, or after every paycheck if you are paid biweekly.
 This prevents category drift, where untracked spending quietly erodes savings or debt payoff progress.
 Most users report that the process takes under 30 minutes once the habit is established.

 Does the 50/30/20 rule account for irregular expenses like car repairs or medical bills?

 Not automatically.
-The 50/30/20 rule does not include a dedicated sinking fund category, which means irregular expenses often disrupt the needs or wants buckets.
-Zero-based budgeting handles this better by allowing you to build named sinking funds as explicit line items each month.
+There is no dedicated sinking fund category built into the 50/30/20 framework, which means irregular expenses often disrupt the needs or wants buckets.
+Zero-based budgeting handles this better by letting you build named sinking funds as explicit line items each month.